ast-grep/ast-grep.github.io/website/guide/quick-start.md

    obj.val()
 ```

-Matching based exactly on AST is cool, but we certainly want to use flexible pattern to match code with infinite possibility.
+Exact matching based on the AST is cool, but we can go further with **meta variables** which allow for more flexibility.
 We can use **meta variable** to match any single AST node.
-Meta variable begins with `$` sign with upper case letters following, e.g. `$METAVAR`.
+Meta variables begin with the `$` sign and use upper case letters, e.g. `$METAVAR`.
 Think it as REGEX dot `.`, except it is not textual.

-We can write this pattern to find all property checking code.
+We can use the following pattern to find all property checking code.

 ```javascript
 $PROP && $PROP()
 ```

-It is a valid `ast-grep` pattern!
-We can use it in command line!
-Use `pattern` argument to specify our target.
+This is a valid `ast-grep` pattern that we can use from the command line!
+The `pattern` argument specifies our target.
-Optionally, we can use `lang` to tell ast-grep our target code language.
+Optionally, we can use `lang` to tell `ast-grep` our target code language.

 :::code-group
 ```shell [Full Command]